cncf/demo/docs/drafts/writeup.md

 <sub><sub>_"If you wish to make an apple pie from scratch, you must first invent the universe."_ -- [Carl Sagan](https://www.youtube.com/watch?v=7s664NsLeFM)</sub></sub>

 Starting out on AWS one might be tempted to quick start from the web console and opt for Amazon Linux AMI.
 But that is not a portable choice.
-To keep your options open (perhaps in the future you'll want to run on another cloud provider, bare metal, or your laptop) it is best to opt for something like CentOS, Debian, or CoreOS.
+So at least for the sake of portability (perhaps in the future you'll want to run on another cloud provider, bare metal, or your laptop) it is better to opt for something like CentOS, Debian, or CoreOS.

 This is not an easy choice and there is no universal answer.
 Each option brings along its own dependencies, problems, and bugs.
 But since choose we must we will go down the CentOS direction of this decision tree and see how far it takes us.